unrealtobi/algo-decision-making/README.md

 - `styles.css`: CSS file containing styling for the user interface.
 - `script.js`: JavaScript file containing the logic for the tasks.

-## Author
-[Your Name]

-Feel free to modify and extend the tasks as needed.
-Enjoy exploring decision making and recursion concepts!